-- A. Introduction and Summary of Findings This Chapter should summarize the key findings of the Traffic Impact Study (TIS), which should be included as an appendix to the DEIS.
-The summary should include the existing conditions survey, the analysis of potential impacts of the Proposed Project, and measures proposed to mitigate impacts from the Proposed Project on the traffic and transportation systems.
+- A. Introduction and Summary of Findings This Chapter should summarize the key findings of the Traffic Impact Study (TIS), which will be included as an appendix to the DEIS.
+The summary will include the existing conditions survey, the analysis of potential impacts of the Proposed Project, and measures proposed to mitigate impacts from the Proposed Project on the traffic and transportation systems.

 - B. Existing Conditions Describe the roadway characteristics in the area surrounding the Project Site.
 Determine the existing conditions traffic volume within the Traffic Study Area during the weekday AM and PM peak hours.
+Additionally, if the site-generated traffic or the traffic volumes on Route 6 are higher during the Saturday peak hour than during either the weekday AM or PM peak hours, then the Saturday peak hour will also be analyzed.
 The Traffic Study Area shall include the following intersections (see Figure 5).
-The existing conditions shall be based on recent traffic counts, except for intersections marked with a , which will be based on historical 2019 traffic counts provided by the Town:
+The existing conditions shall be based on recent traffic counts, except for intersections marked with a , which will be based on historical 2019 traffic counts provided by the Town grown to 2023:

 - 1. US Route 6 & Barger Street

 - 2. Taconic State Parkway Southbound Ramp & US Route 6

 - 3. Taconic State Parkway Northbound Ramp & US Route 6

 - 4. US Route 6 & E Main Street

 - 5. Old Route 6 & E Main Street

 - 6. US Route 6 & Lee Boulevard

 - 7. E Main Street & Lee Road

 - 8. US Route 6 & Hill Boulevard

 - 9. E. Main Street & Hill Boulevard/ Old Jefferson Valley Road